susom/lbre-ontology/README.md

 ![action](./assets/action.png)

-In this example, `rooms_field` will only return results within `buildings_field` specified by the action tag.
+In this example, `rooms_field` will only return results in the dropdown list if it is within the value specified in `buildings_field`.

+Filtering by building ID will work in the following circumstances:
+1. `buildings_field` and `rooms_field` are on the same form or survey page
+2. `buildings_field` has a value saved on a different form, and is still specified in an action tag on a room field

+The current implementation only allows for filtering room results by a single building ID.

-Upon record entry, all results will be shown without filter if `buildings_field` is empty.
+Upon user search, all results will be shown without filter if `buildings_field` is empty but still specified by an action tag.

-Because of this, it is necessary to save the record with a selected building before this filter will function.